 - Accelerate and decelerate slowly.
 Applying the gas slowly to accelerate is the best method for regaining traction and avoiding skids.

 - Drive slowly.
 Everything takes longer on snow-covered roads, including accelerating, stopping, and turning.
-Following distances should be increased to eight to ten seconds.
+The following distances should be increased to eight to ten seconds.

 - Know your brakes.
 If you have anti-lock brakes (ABS) and need to slow down quickly, press hard on the pedal.
 In cars without ABS, keep your heel on the floorboard and use the ball of your foot to apply firm, steady pressure on the brake pedal.